chtoucas/Narvalo.NET/docs/Overview.md

 - **Profile259** (.NET Framework 4.5, Windows 8, Windows Phone 8.1, Windows Phone Silverlight 8):
   * For MSBuild: `TargetFrameworkVersion=v4.5`.

+When creating the project we should add it to the list of PCL projects used by SecAnnotate (see Make.CustomAfter.targets).

 See
 - Profiles used by the project: `etc/FrameworkProfiles.props`.
 - Locally available profiles: `C:\Program Files (x86)\Reference Assemblies\Microsoft\Framework\.NETPortable\`.